 Jax Jr. History

-In 1941, a most extraordinary event for a small town theatre occurred; the World Premiere of "The Great Lie" starring Bette Davis, a famous actress of that era.
+In 1941, a most extraordinary event for a small town theatre occurred; the World Premier of "The Great Lie" starring Bette Davis, a famous actress of that era.
 The event which was April 5, 1941, coincided with Bette's birthday so it was a twofold celebration, and what a celebration it was!
 The occasion brought tremendous publicity to Littleton attracting some 10,000 enthusiastic spectators.

 In 1949 the Block was again leveled by fire prompting Jack to declare that he would not only build a fireproof structure, but that it would contain the finest theatre in New Hampshire.
 True to his word, the award-winning Jax Jr. opened on March 17, 1951.
 The first movie shown was "Royal Wedding" starring June Powell and Fred Astaire.
 Congratulatory messages were received from a host of Hollywood Greats including Bob Hope, Betty Hutton, Bing Crosby and Alan Ladd.